 ON THIS PAGE: You will read about the scientific research being done now to learn more about medulloblastoma and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Doctors are working to learn more about medulloblastoma, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.

 New staging systems.
 In addition to the staging criteria currently used (see Stages), newer factors are being examined to help stage medulloblastoma in order to choose treatment.
-For example, tumors with certain features called anaplastic when examined under the microscope are being treated as high-risk tumors in some clinical trials.
+For example, tumors with certain features are being treated as high-risk tumors in some clinical trials.
+This includes features called anaplastic and changes to certain genes, such as MYC and MYCN.

 Molecular testing of the tumor.
 Researchers are looking at laboratory tests for tumor samples to identify specific genes, proteins, and other factors unique to medulloblastoma.
-Results from these studies may help find new drugs that target these factors that help medulloblastoma grow and spread.
+It is now known that medulloblastoma is made up of 4 subtypes – WNT, SHH, Group 3, and Group 4.
+Results from these studies may help develop specific therapy for each type of medulloblastoma and find new drugs that target factors that help medulloblastoma grow and spread.
 Such drugs are being tested for patients whose tumors recur after initial treatment.
 These molecular features are also being looked at to predict how well treatment will work.
 Future studies will likely base patients’ treatment on each tumor’s specific molecular features.
 Learn more about this approach, called targeted therapy.

 Improved methods of imaging and surgery.
 Imaging techniques have been developed that help surgeons pinpoint the tumor’s location, which may reduce or prevent damage to the healthy parts of the brain during treatment.